vaibhav276/portfolio/content/projects/alternative-remedies-insomnia/index.md

 * There is too much movement if I try to redraw the remedies and stacked bar chart as the user hovers over the problem areas.
 So I decided to only change the opacity rather than showing and hiding the data.

 {{< sketch >}}

+# Conclusion
+My intent was not to point out that the original source graphic did something wrong.
+It was to practice data visualization techniques on interesting data, and this happens to be one.
+I learned that there could be many solutions depending on how the problem is defined.
+And I hope I defined the problems in a way that helps the viewer.